-While the elites were focused on winning elections and enjoying power, the Baby Boomer conservatives were focused on saving American conservatism
+While the elites were focused on winning elections and enjoying power, the baby boomer conservatives were focused on saving American conservatism

 They gave the elites just one more shot in 2012.
-Mitt Romney was party-approved but failed anyway; his defeat was a combination of him as a personality and wider trends in America that mean Boomer-style conservatism continues to shrink.
+Mitt Romney was party-approved but failed anyway; his defeat was a combination of him as a personality and wider trends in America that mean boomer-style conservatism continues to shrink.

-This defeat outraged the Boomer conservatives; the party’s leaders, it seemed, were not just liars but also incompetent.
+This defeat outraged the boomer conservatives; the party’s leaders, it seemed, were not just liars but also incompetent.
 And they set about grabbing control of the Republican Party’s primaries.

 Which leads us to just about today

 Trump, Ben Carson, Ted Cruz and all their anti-Muslim, anti-refugee, anti-everything-but-the-1950s mumbling is the culmination of this process.
-The older conservative Baby Boomers have grown, the less they want compromise: they have seen too much of their values, instilled in their childhoods, slip away.
+The older conservative baby boomers have grown, the less they want compromise: they have seen too much of their values, instilled in their childhoods, slip away.
 They are throwing down the gauntlet in this election and putting forth a final great effort to stop the cultural and social changes that began in the 1960s.

 Their values are outdated for the needs of the superpower: the twenty-first century needs a population as unhindered by tradition as possible.
 As neither gay rights nor the weakening of the nuclear family fundamentally threaten the power of the United States, they are tolerated, even encouraged, if it means citizens are generally more productive.
-They are desperate to change that calculation, but nothing beyond the US losing its superpower role will do that.
+They are desperate to change that calculation, but nothing beyond the United States losing its superpower role will do that.